Appalachian dulcimer: Origins and history

-The soprano Loraine Wyman, who sang Appalachian folk songs in concert venues around the time of the First World War, created a brief splash for the Appalachian dulcimer by demonstrating it in concerts, and was portrayed in Vogue magazine (right) holding her instrument, a Thomas.
+The soprano Loraine Wyman, who sang Appalachian folk songs in concert venues around the time of the First World War, created a brief splash for the Appalachian dulcimer by demonstrating it in concerts and was portrayed in Vogue magazine (right) holding her instrument, a Thomas.
 But Wyman preferred singing with the more robust support of the piano.
 The instrument achieved its true renaissance in the 1950s urban folk music revival in the United States through the work of Jean Ritchie, a Kentucky musician who performed with the instrument before New York City audiences.
 In the early 1960s, Ritchie and her husband George Pickow began distributing dulcimers made by her Kentucky relative Jethro Amburgey, then the woodworking instructor at the Hindman Settlement School.
 They eventually began producing their own instruments in New York City.
 Meanwhile, the American folk musician Richard Fariña (1937–1966) was also bringing the Appalachian dulcimer to a much wider audience, and by 1965 the instrument was a familiar presence in folk music circles.

-In addition to Amburgey, by then winding down his production, influential builders of mid-1960s included Homer Ledford, Lynn McSpadden, A.W.
+In addition to Amburgey, by then winding down his production, influential builders of the mid-1960s included Homer Ledford, Lynn McSpadden, A.W.
 Jeffreys and Joellen Lapidus.

-In 1969 Michael and Howard Rugg formed a company called Capritaurus.
+In 1969, Michael and Howard Rugg formed a company called Capritaurus.
 As well as being the first to mass-produce the instrument, they made design changes to make the instrument easier to produce and to play.
 The body was made larger, and they installed metal friction or geared tuners, rather than traditional wooden pegs, to make tuning easier and more reliable.